shichao-an/notes/docs/dda/ch4.md

 * Ambiguity in numbers.
 In XML and CSV, you cannot distinguish between a number and a string that happens to consist of digits (except by referring to an external schema).
 JSON distinguishes strings and numbers, but it doesn't distinguish integers and floating-point numbers, and it doesn't specify a precision.
     * This is a problem when dealing with large numbers; for example, integers greater than 2<sup>53</sup> cannot be exactly represented in an [IEEE 754 double-precision floating-point](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) number, so such numbers become inaccurate when parsed in a language that uses floating-point numbers (such as JavaScript).
 Such an example occurs on Twitter, which uses a 64-bit number to identify each tweet.
 The JSON returned by Twitter's API includes tweet IDs twice, once as a JSON number and once as a decimal string, to work around the fact that the numbers are not correctly parsed by JavaScript applications.
 * Lacking binary strings support.
 JSON and XML have good support for Unicode character strings (i.e., human-readable text), but they don't support binary strings (sequences of bytes without a character encoding).
     * Binary strings are a useful feature, so people get around this limitation by encoding the binary data as text using [Base64](https://en.wikipedia.org/wiki/Base64).
 The schema is then used to indicate that the value should be interpreted as Base64-encoded.
-This works, but it’s somewhat hacky and increases the data size by 33%.
+This works, but it's somewhat hacky and increases the data size by 33%.
 * There is optional schema support for both XML (see [XML Schema](https://www.w3.org/XML/Schema)) and JSON (see [JSON Schema](http://json-schema.org/)).
 Use of XML schemas is fairly widespread, but many JSON-based tools don't bother using schemas.
 Since the correct interpretation of data (such as numbers and binary strings) depends on the schema, applications that don't use XML/JSON schemas need to potentially hardcode the appropriate encoding/decoding logic instead.
 * CSV does not have any schema, so it is up to the application to define the meaning of each row and column.
 If an application change adds a new row or column, you have to handle that change manually.